Susan Lewis: Seasons 8–12 and second departure (2001–2005)

-Into Season 9, Susan meets a flight nurse named Chuck Martin (played by Donal Logue) on a plane to Las Vegas.
+During season 9, Susan meets a flight nurse named Chuck Martin (played by Donal Logue) on a plane to Las Vegas.
 They both get drunk upon arrival and end up getting married in Vegas.
 They quickly have the marriage annulled once they return to Chicago, but eventually start dating again, and Susan becomes pregnant.
-She is finally promoted to the position of Chief of Emergency Medicine after Robert Romano dies in Season 10.
-While other pregnant characters had given birth on the show, at the time, Susan's was the first major birth offscreen, with her giving birth sometime between Seasons 10 and 11 (and being placed on bedrest amid concerns of preterm labor).
+She is finally promoted to the position of Chief of Emergency Medicine after Robert Romano dies in season 10.
+While other pregnant characters had given birth on the show, at the time, Susan's was the first major birth offscreen, with her giving birth sometime between seasons 10 and 11 (and being placed on bedrest amid concerns of preterm labor).
 Chuck ends up caring for their baby boy Cosmo as a stay-at-home parent while Susan works.

-Into Season 11, Susan begins to build some anxiety about the upcoming tenure offer.
-It ultimately goes to her friend John Carter, due to her lack of grant funding, finally leading to her final exit from the series at the beginning of Season 12 in the episode "Canon City".
-Susan is offered a tenure track position at a hospital in Iowa City, Iowa (presumably University of Iowa).
+In season 11, Susan begins to build some anxiety about an upcoming tenure offer.
+When the only tenure spot goes to her friend John Carter due to her lack of grant funding, she clearly gives up on County.
+This leads to her final exit from the series at the beginning of season 12, in the episode "Canon City".
+In contrast to the major attention given to Stringfield's departure from the series back in season 3's November sweeps period, her second goodbye came in the season 12 premiere, an episode which she had very little to do in, and gave no indication she was leaving for good (in fact, several episodes pass before Weaver tells the staff that Susan won't return, as she has accepted a tenure track position at a hospital in Iowa City, Iowa).
 Technically, Stringfield was the first and last original cast member to leave the show.
 (Being the first to leave in 1996, then in 2005 after the rest of the original cast left.)

-Season 15 and finale guest starring (2009)
+Season 15 and finale appearance (2009)

-In the season 15 episode "The Book of Abby" long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
+In the season 15 episode "The Book of Abby", long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
 Amongst them, the tag "Lewis" can be seen.

-Dr. Susan Lewis returned for the series finale titled "And in the End..." returning to Chicago for the opening of The Carter Center.
+In the series finale titled "And in the End...", Lewis returns to Chicago for the opening of The Carter Center.
 During evening drinks with Peter Benton, John Carter, Kerry Weaver, Elizabeth Corday, and Rachel Greene, Susan is heard confirming to Dr. Corday that she still lives in Iowa.
 Additionally, she states that she and Chuck have split, and she is now dating again.

-She eventually returns to the ER for the last time in the series with Rachel Greene and Carter, where she visits and jokes with the staff, much to the annoyance of Dr. Banfield who interrupts the talk by asking Susan who she is.
+She eventually returns to the ER one final time with Rachel Greene and Carter, where she visits and jokes with the staff, much to the annoyance of Dr. Banfield, who interrupts the conversation by asking Susan who she is.

 Reception

-Sherry Stringfield's decision to leave ER was a "shock wave through Hollywood."
+Sherry Stringfield's decision to leave ER sent a "shock wave through Hollywood."
 According to Entertainment Weekly, people called Stringfield "nuts" for leaving "the hottest show on TV for some investment banker in New York."